thepoopooman652/proishs-webtools/SECURITY.md

 Date found: [ENTER DATE HERE]
 Time found: [ENTER TIME HERE (include timezone)] Relevant section of code:
-[ENTHER CODE HERE (starting from 5 lines above and ending 5 lines below with the vulnerability highlighted)]
+[ENTHER CODE HERE (starting from 5 lines above and ending 5 lines below with the vulnerable section highlighted)]

 Reported by: [YOUR GITHUB USERNAME]
 Contact: [CONTACT INFO OF YOUR CHOICE (REQUIRED)]